cloudmelon/azure-multiple-vmss-linux/README.md

-# cloudmelon Sample ARM Template Repository
+# Azure multiple vmss Repository by cloudmelon
 This repository stores cloudmelon's arm template ,  sharing and optimising your deployment experience in Azure

 ARM Templates authored by cloudmelon.
 Help that will help.

-This repository stores also the mentionned ARM template in the book:
+This repository stores also refered the mentionned ARM template in the book:

 Implementing Microsoft Azure Infrastructure Solutions : Exam Guide 70-533 Author : Melony QIN